IvyInnovation/Harvard/members.md

 # Members
 This page reflects the data in `members/members.json` and
-      can be rebuilt by running `make` form the project root.
+      can be rebuilt by running `make` from the project root.
+Ruby, RubyGems, and the `json` gem are dependencies.
 <table>
   <tr><td></td><td>Name</td><td>Languages</td><td>Platforms</td></tr>
   <tr>